toasterbag/rr/README.md

 ## Why?
-I was trying to write a plan9 image to my SD card and I never remember the correct flags to get the progress.
+I was trying to write a plan9 image to my SD card and I never remember the correct flags to get the progress of the transfer.
 It also failed to write the image for unknown reasons so instead of searching the web for a fix I just Rewrote It In Rust!

 ## How?